by: Carl Beck, IZCC# 260

 2. Production Year: the calendar year (Jan./Dec.) that the car was actually produced in.
 By law cars sold in the U.S. must have their Date Of Manufacture stamped on them.
 This is to assure compliance with U.S. Safety and Emissions Standards which are implemented by law on specific dates.
 Thus any cars produced on or after a specific date have to comply with all laws that take effect as of that date.

-NOTE: The first 500 Datsun 240Z's were produced in Oct.
-Nov. and Dec. of 1969, and were then, for the most part, sold in the U.S. and North American Markets as 1970 "Model Year" Cars....
-However we have found a couple that were sold and originally titled as 1969 DATSUN 240Z's.
+NOTE: The first 531 Regular Production Datsun 240Z's were produced in Oct.
+Nov. and Dec. of 1969, and were then, for the most part, sold in the U.S. and North American Markets as 1970 "Model Year" Cars.
+While Nissan produced a total of 543 units in 1969 - the first 12 were considered Production Prototypes - not sold to the public.
+However we have found a couple Regular Production units that were sold and originally titled as 1969 DATSUN 240Z's here in the USA.

 3. Production Series or Design Series: without regard to production or model year, the over-all styling/design and configuration that mark major visual or mechanical changes.